esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/05-comparing-agile-methodologies.md

 They both provide a set of practical tools that allow you to work according to the Agile manifesto and principles.

 > ## Exercise: Compare Scrum and Kanban with the Agile manifesto principles
-> Pick one or more principles from the [12 principles behind the agile manifesto](http://agilemanifesto.org/principles.html)
+> Pick one or more principles from the [12 principles behind the Agile manifesto](http://agilemanifesto.org/principles.html)
 > that we discussed in episode 2.
 > **Write down how Scrum and Kanban practically implement these principles.**
 > 1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.